signnow/java-sample-app/src/main/java/com/signnow/samples/HROnboardingSystem/readme.md

 ## Use Case Overview

-This sample demonstrates how to use the SignNow PHP SDK to implement an **Embedded Signing** flow involving multiple users and documents.
+This sample demonstrates how to use the SignNow Java SDK to implement an **Embedded Signing** flow involving multiple users and documents.
 It represents a typical HR onboarding scenario, where new employees need to sign several documents in a specific order.

 ## Scenario: Employee Onboarding with Embedded Invite